krusi1/football-ratings/README.md

 ## Goalkeepers, defenders, attackers

-Finally, I look at players in differnet positions.
+Finally, I look at players in different positions.
 Again, I estimate the same regression but now I change the dependent variable.
 Specifically, I use average ratings for different sets of players: staring eleven, goalkeepers, defenders, attackers.
 I don't have data on player positions (yet), I use the order in which players appear in the Kicker website as a proxy (traditionally the lineup is listed from the back to forwards).
 I plot the coefficient estimates in the figure below (dashed line represent coefficients estimated for average team rating).

 Dropping the ratings of substitute players is more of a robustness check, it doesn't change the coefficients at all.
-It suggests that results are not affected by the fact that teams make substitutions differenetly based on the actual stading of the game.
+It suggests that results are not affected by the fact that teams make substitutions differently based on the actual standing of the game.

 Now let's look at defenders and attackers.
 On the first hand, the previous finding holds, actual scores are more important than xG for both defenders and attackers.
 On the other hand, goals and chances conceded have a larger effect on defenders while goals scored and chances created have a larger effect on attackers.

 Finally, goalkeepers are a completely different story.
 Not surprisingly, attacking performance has no effect and they are punished for letting in goals.
-Chances created by the opponents has a positive coeffeicient, goalkeppers are rewarded when they concede the same number of goals from more chances created by the opponent.
-Defenders are rewarded for preventing opponents from making shots, while goalkeppers are rewarded for saving the shots.
+Chances created by the opponents has a positive coefficient, conceding the same number of goals from more chances created by the opponent earns higher ratings.
+While defenders are rewarded for preventing opponents from making shots, goalkeepers are rewarded for saving the shots.
 Note that goalkeepers are the only players whose ratings depend equally on actual scores and expected goals.